wwarthen/RomWBW/Source/Doc/Catalog.md

 z80 assembler for maximum speed, and can load not only the classics such as Zork 1,2 and 3 but also the later games.

-It can run v1-v8* inform format interactive fiction game files
+It can run Z1 up to Z8 inform format interactive fiction game files.
+To run a game with Vezza just type Vezza followed by the game you want to run. e.g.

+`VEZZA ZORK0.Z6`

+**Note:** One of the bigger constraints is available RAM.
+An OS such as ZPM since it uses banked RAM does have a good amount of available RAM and was used to test these games work.

 This tool is free but the developer accepts your support by letting you pay what you think is fair for the tool.
 If you find this useful